Ventura County Community College District

 WHAT YOU'LL DO

-Currently there are two tenure-track positions located at Oxnard College starting in the Fall 2021 semester.
-(One position is pending Board approval).
+There is currently one tenure-track position available with the initial assignments being located at Oxnard College starting during the Fall 2021 semester.
 All academic employees are subject to assignment in any college of the District depending upon staffing needs as defined within the terms of the VCCCD/AFT Agreement.
 Nontraditional assignments such as evening, weekend, or off-site assignments may be made with consent of faculty member, management or when special conditions exist on a campus as defined within the terms of the VCCCD/AFT agreement.

 WHERE YOU'LL WORK